Okay, I'll tell you what I got going on here, folks.

 We didn't think, certainly not us.

-Uh you know, freedom for people like the Sunnis and Shiites of Iraq, that's not worth our losses to go secure.
+Freedom for people like the Sunnis and Shiites of Iraq, that's not worth our losses to go secure.

 It's none of our business either.

-And apparently 911 didn't change that for them.
+And apparently 9-11 didn't change that for them.

-Uh the whole notion of the intelligence and what it said about the weapons of mass destruction, which the whole world agreed with, including the people at the United Nations and the Security Council.
+The whole notion of the intelligence and what it said about the weapons of mass destruction, which the whole world agreed with, including the people at the United Nations and the Security Council.

-But they gave it a chance uh because of post-9-11, suggesting, okay, if we go over there and do this, uh and if we can actually make this country a functioning democracy on their terms uh and bring an end to these warring factions, then it will have been a success in the post-9-11 world.
+But they gave it a chance because of post-9-11, suggesting, okay, if we go over there and do this, and if we can actually make this country a functioning democracy on their terms and bring an end to these warring factions, then it will have been a success in the post-9-11 world.

 I'm not sure he was ever fully on board with it.

-He ended up supporting it because he supports the U.S. military, and he's given it whatever chance that he uh thinks it deserves here.
+He ended up supporting it because he supports the U.S. military, and he's given it whatever chance that he thinks it deserves here.

-That's that's my best job at analyzing this.
+That's my best job at analyzing this.

-I uh without and I haven't spoken to him, I haven't asked him about it, and it's really I mean, I it's really a risk trying to speak for William F. Buckley because there's nobody that has his brain.
+And it's really a risk trying to speak for William F. Buckley because there's nobody that has his brain.

-So I I offer this analysis with a pure caveat that it is nothing more than a wild guess.
+So I offer this analysis with a pure caveat that it is nothing more than a wild guess.

-I he's one of my favorite thinkers and writers today, and it was very optimistic about Iraq.
+He's one of my favorite thinkers and writers today.

 He just got back from there.

-That was the same day that Mr. Buckley's piece, in which we have failed appeared.
+That was the same day that Mr. Buckley's piece in which we have failed appeared.

-Uh and there's no requirement from the editors on down that everybody in that publication agree or that I mean they have a guiding mission statement and uh and and principles and so forth, but um if you put these pieces back to back, I mean you you'd you'd uh you'd be hard pressed to uh find a problem with either of them.
+And there's no requirement from the editors on down that everybody in that publication agree or that, I mean, they have a guiding mission statement and principles and so forth.

-Here's Tim San Diego, I'm glad you waited, sir.
+I'm glad you waited, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Wow.